isaaceindhoven/velocita-proxy/README.md

 And you're all set!

+### Configuration

+See the [Docker image instructions](proxy/README.md) for environment variables that you can use to configure the proxy's behavior.

 ## Performance

 Velocita can give you major performance improvements when a package is not present in the local cache.
 For example,